fbpx

 by Subomi Plumptre

-A 2023 report by the US Surgeon General describes loneliness as an “epidemic” and a serious public health concern.
+A 2023 report by the US Surgeon General describes loneliness (the feeling of being alone) as an “epidemic” and a serious public health concern.
 According to Vivek H. Murthy, loneliness is more than just a bad feeling, it is associated with a greater risk of cardiovascular disease, dementia, stroke, depression, anxiety, and premature death.

 The global increase in loneliness is of concern too.
 The World Health Organization (WHO) states that up to 1 in 3 people globally report feeling chronically lonely.